Metal to Wigner-Mott insulator transition in two-leg ladders: Physical properties of the transition

 where the presence of the $8/3m^2$ in the exponent of the logarithmic correction is due to the $2/3$ factor multiplying the diverging piece of $x_{\rho+}$.

-Finally we discuss the scaling of the other important symmetry breaking order on the insulating side; the period-$m$ VBS order.
-This will lead to an expectation value for $\sc{B}_{2\pi/m}$, where $\sc{B}_Q$ is the VBS order parameter at wavevector $Q$.
-By analogy with \cite{mishmash_continuous_2015} we expect that the bosonized form of this operator will be given by
+Finally, we discuss the scaling of the other important symmetry breaking order on the insulating side; the period-$m$ VBS order.
+This will lead to an expectation value for $\sc{B}_{2\pi/m}$, where $\sc{B}_Q$ is the VBS order parameter at wave vector $Q$.
+By analogy, with Ref.~\cite{mishmash_continuous_2015} we expect that the bosonized form of this operator will be given by

-Thus $\Delta_{\sc{B}_{2\pi/m}} = K_{\sigma+} + m^2K_{\rho+}/4$ which is equal to $5/4$ at the critical point.
+Thus, $\Delta[\sc{B}_{2\pi/m}] = K_{\sigma+} + m^2K_{\rho+}/4$ which is equal to $5/4$ at the critical point.
 We should thus expect that $\langle \sc{B}_{2\pi/m}\rangle \sim \Delta_c^{5/4}$ (plus logarithmic corrections which we will not compute).

 We conclude our discussion by noting that a full treatment of the critical point will include the possibility of marginally relevant terms which couple the spin modes together.
-These are written as the $\sigma$ terms in \cite{sheng_spin_2009, mishmash_continuous_2015}.
+These are written as the $\sigma$ terms in Refs.~\cite{sheng_spin_2009, mishmash_continuous_2015}.
 The most important contribution comes from a term proportional to $\cos(2\theta_{\sigma+})\cos(2\phi_{\sigma-})$.
 If its coefficient is nonzero, then it will cause $K_{\sigma+}$ and $K_{\sigma-}$ to renormalize to zero at different rates and break the simple KT-like nature of the transition.
-Nonetheless, none of these additional terms will stop the Umklapp term from pinning both spin modes.
+Nonetheless, none of these additional terms will stop the umklapp term from pinning both spin modes.